irena-flextool/flextool/docs/reference.md

 ### Main data items for units

-- Capacity: `existing`, the maximum sum of outputs flows, (and the investment and retirement parameters below)
+- Capacity: `existing`, the maximum sum of outputs flows, (and the investment and retirement parameters below).
+Constant or period.
 - Technical: `efficiency`, `min_load`, `efficiency_at_min_load`, `min_uptime`, `min_downtime`
 	- `min_load` - [0-1] Minimum load of the unit.
 Applies only if the unit has an online variable.
 With linear startups, it is the share of capacity started up.
 Constant or time.
 Calculated for all timesteps: